dbortoluzzi/corep-cloud-spring-cloud/HOW_IT_WORKS.md

 - **Service Discovery Integration**: Works with Consul, Eureka, etc.
 - **Filters**: Request/response transformation
 - **Circuit Breaker**: Resilience patterns

+### Gateway's Role: Router and Load Balancer

+Gateway is the **traffic controller** - it routes requests, but it needs Consul to know where services are.

+**What Gateway Does:**
+- Routes HTTP requests to backend services
+- Load balances across multiple service instances
+- Transforms requests/responses (e.g., path rewriting)
+- Acts as single entry point for all clients
+- Queries Consul to discover service locations

+**How Gateway Uses Consul:**
+- Gateway queries Consul: "Where is user-service?"
+- Consul responds: "user-service is at 172.18.0.4:8081"
+- Gateway then routes the request to that location

 ### Gateway Configuration